Oxford Computational Political Science Group

 OCPSG also hopes to train the next generation of computational political scientists by offering research opportunities, academic events, skill training workshops, and peer-learning initiatives, addressing the shortage of quantitatively skilled graduates.

-Previously, we ran a GitHub and reproducibility workshop to facilitate the code development of Oxford students.
 We are planning a sustained workshop series and expanding the coverage of topics.
 If you are interested in volunteering to be an instructor for a skill training workshop, please do not hesitate to reach out to us.
+You do not necessarily have to be based at Oxford as we hope to promote cross-university and international collaboration.

 OCPSG aims to illuminate interdisciplinary pathways for students to leverage data and computational tools, applying actionable insights to real-world policy problems and making a positive impact beyond academia.